 Upon receipt of notification from the Designated Agent that the allegedly infringing material appears to infringe the copyright of the copyright holder and is being blocked or removed from the University's Information Technology Resources, the student, faculty or staff member may request that the designated agent restore the removed or blocked material based on the student, faculty or staff member's belief that the allegedly infringing material is not infringing.
-Such a request must be in writing and include a detailed statement of the basis for the student, faculty or staff member's belief that the allegedly infringing material is not infringing, as well as a request to the Office of the VP of Academic Affairs that the removed or blocked material be restored.
+Such a request must be in writing and include a detailed statement of the basis for the student, faculty or staff member's belief that the allegedly infringing material is not infringing.
+Such a request must be in writing and include a detailed statement of the basis for the student, faculty or staff member's belief that the allegedly infringing material is not infringing.
+Such a request must be allegedly infringing material is not infringing, as well as a request to the Office of the VP of Academic Affairs that the removed or blocked material be restored.
 If the Designated Agent receives such a request from the student, faculty or staff member, the Designated Agent, in consultation with the appropriate University authority, will provide a copy of the request to the copyright holder and to the University's attorneys, if the attorneys have not already provided an opinion on the matter.